vsTerminus/Goose/README.md

 1. Is the config filled out properly and completely?
 API keys and user tokens should *not* have quotations around them.
 2. Do you have all of the required modules?
 The simplest way to make sure you do is to install cpanminus and run it against the *cpanfile* included in this project.
     a.
-Don't forget that Mojo::Discord and Mojo::LastFM are not CPAN modules and have to be installed manually from my github page.
+Don't forget that Mojo::Discord and Mojo::WebService::LastFM are not CPAN modules and have to be installed manually from my github page.

 If you are running this on Windows, I highly recommend Strawberry Perl.
 It comes with cpanminus, and seems to be the best option.
 Beyond that, it should work as long as you have the config filled out and have all the required modules installed.